-Genital lesions can be troubling from a cosmetic perspective but can also be medical in nature.
+At Neutral Bay Laser & Dermatology Clinic, we understand that genital lesions can often be troubling from a cosmetic perspective but importantly can also be medical in nature.
 Like skin anywhere, skin in the genital regions can be affected by conditions like sun damage, ezcema, rosacea, capillaries and so on.
-While it can be a sensitive area to treat, treatments are generally the same as any other skin.
+While it can be a sensitive area to treat, treatments are generally the same as skin elsewhere.

 - Angiokeratomas – these are benign, harmless vascular lesions lying beneath the skin, which can appear in males or females, on the scrotum, labia, buttocks and groin areas.
 They are dark red or purple in colour, ranging in size from a pinpoint to several millimetres in diameter.
 They are most commonly treated with the Carbon Dioxide laser, over one or two treatments.
 Local anaesthetic cream is applied for one hour prior to each treatment, to make the procedure as comfortable as possible.